sf-wdi-gaia/intro-ruby-1/README.md

 ## Discussion Questions

 * What is JavaScript?
 What does it look like?
-* How did we use JavaScript to build things?
-How did we build up from the fundamentals of the language?
+* How did we build up to back-end web development from the fundamentals of JavaScript?
 * What could possibly be different in another language?
-How could we change the syntax, but keep the semantics?
+How could we change the syntax, but keep the most important structures?

-## The Beauty of Ruby - Intro (5 mins)
+## The Beauty of Ruby

 > <cite>"I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
 That is the primary purpose of Ruby language."</cite>
 > - Ruby creator Yukihiro Matsumoto (a.k.a.
 "Matz")